jukil/scriptlets/Snippy/README.md

 Based on ["snippy"]((https://bbs.archlinux.org/viewtopic.php?id=71938)) by "sessy".

+## Dependencies
-You will also need "dmenu", "xsel" and "xdotool".
-Get them from your linux distribution in the usual way.
+You will also need "dmenu" and "copyq".
+Get them from your Linux distribution in the usual way.

+## Installation
+Place `snippy.sh` on your path.

 ## Usage